Ziang-Lu/Design-Patterns/4-Behavioral Patterns/1-Template Method Pattern/Template Method Pattern.md

     def build_house(self) -> None:
         """
         Template method to build this house.
-        This method contains the general logic, and let the child classes define the specifics.
+        This method contains the general logic to build the house, which is fixed and should not be changed, and let the child classes define the specifics.

         Note that this method should be defined as "final", so that subclasses cannot override it, i.e., they cannot change the sequence of steps of